jamesvdinh/financial-job-classifier/README.md

 | org               | role_original | Department                 | Related Job Titles             |
 | ----------------- | ------------- | -------------------------- | ------------------------------ |
 | "Bank of America" | "Intern"      | "Bank of America - Intern" | "Associate", "Intern", "Agent" |

+## Final Thoughts

+Clearly, my categorization and classfier approach leaves much room for improvement, such as considering more edge cases or separating _"Corporate"_ roles to more specific departments, for example.
+However, this method provides a decent base for grouping job listings in various financial firms based on similar services or role.